angelnu/gateway-admision-controller/README.md

 ## Prereqs

-You need to create the following secrets (not needed within the k8s-at-home org - there we use org-wide secrets):
+You need to create the following secrets:
 - GHCR_USERNAME            # Needed to upload container to the Github Container Registry
 - GHCR_TOKEN               # Needed to upload container to the Github Container Registry